memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 where the left, and the right-hand-side disagree on the set of variables.
 Whenever `x` comes up on one side, but not the other, it will become a redundant slot.

 Finally, one thing to keep in mind is that the shape computation does not distinguish between redundant variables and normal variables.
+Both kinds of variables will just be renamed to `0, 1, ...` as explained prior.

 ## Binders